chapel-lang/chapel/doc/rst/technotes/nilChecking.rst

 it can prove a `nil` will be dereferenced or a method called on `nil`.
 When it can find such a case, it raises an error.

-The second mechanism is to check each at each method called on an object that the object is not `nil`.
-This works at run-time using checking code added by the compiler.
+The second mechanism is a run-time check inserted at each method call on an object.
+It checks that the receiver object is not `nil`.
 These checks are on by default and can be disabled by `--fast`, `--no-checks`, or `--no-nil-checks`.

 Limitations of Compile-time Nil Checking
 ========================================